vliz-be-opsci/rocrate-to-pages/README.md

 - `multiple_rocrates`: if true, the action will look for multiple rocrates in the repo, and generate a page for each of them.
 If false, it will only look for one rocrate in the repo, and generate a page for that one.
 - `RELEASE_management`: if true, the action will look for a release, and generate a page for that release.
 If false, it will generate a page for the latest commit on the main branch.

 - `RELEASE_verioning`: if `RELEASE_management` is true, this will determine how the action will look for the release.
 If `tag`, it will look for the latest release by tag.
 If `release`, it will look for the latest release by release.
 - `INCLUDE_draft`: if `RELEASE_management` is true, this will determine if the action will include the draft release.
 If `true`, it will include the draft release.
 If `false`, it will not include the draft release.
+- index_html: if `true`, the action will generate an index.html file for each rocrate.
+If `false`, it will not generate an index.html file for each rocrate.

 ==**important note: multiple_rocrates and RELEASE_management are mutually exclusive.
 If multiple_rocrates is true, RELEASE_management will be ignored.**==